CESNET/ndk-card-agi-fh400g/README.md

 ## License

-The content of this repository is under a closed license.
+Unless otherwise noted, the content of this repository is available under the BSD 3-Clause License.
 Please read [LICENSE file](LICENSE).

 - The .ip files located in the `src/ip/` folder were generated in Intel Quartus Prime Pro, and their use may be subject to additional license agreements.